pmuens/serverless-book/README.md

-# Serverless Book
+# The Serverless Book

-Book about the serverless.com framework
+A Book about the [serverless.com](http://serverless.com) framework.

 ## Table of contents